OpenNews/srccon-2021/participant-headquarters.md

 ---
+section: participant prep
+permalink: /participant-prep/
+title: Preparing for SRCCON
 layout: mini_top
-section: participant headquarters
-permalink: /participant-headquarters/
-title: SRCCON:2021 Participant Headquarters
 ---

-# SRCCON:2021 Participant HQ

-August 11-13, 2021
+# Preparing for SRCCON
+As SRCCON approaches, here's everything you need to know to prepare for the conference and get everything setup.
+Once SRCCON is up and running, you'll spend most of your time on our [SRCCON 2021 Participant HQ on Eventbrite](TK), and in our conference Slack.

 ### KEY LINKS
-* Session Zoom Links on Eventbrite: Link coming soon (Participant access only)
+* ⭐️ [**SRCCON 2021 Participant HQ on Eventbrite**](TK) ⭐️ — Where Zoom links for all SRCCON programming lives.
+Once SRCCON starts, you'll have this page open ALL the time.
 * [Public Schedule](https://2021.srccon.org/schedule/)
 * [Code of Conduct](https://2021.srccon.org/conduct/)
 * [Care and Support](https://2021.srccon.org/support/)